olena-syrotenko/design-patterns/README.md

    2. provide implementations of this interface with overriding method to return object (using _inheritance_ to define concrete creation method)

 **Pitfalls**:
-   - not easy to refactor exisiting code into factory method
+   - not easy to refactor existing code into factory method

 ## Abstract Factory
 **Purpose** - produce families of related object.

 **When**:
-   - we have two or more objects which form family and we don't want to depend on the concrete class.
+   - we have two or more objects which form family, and we don't want to depend on the concrete class.

 **Implementation**:
-   1. stidying the product "sets"
+   1. studying the product "sets"
    2. create abstract factory class with abstract methods
    3. implement methods for each define "set" (family)